akutuzova11/js-habbit-flow/README.md

 ## Contributing

-Contributions to improve this currency converter are welcome!
+Contributions to improve this application are welcome!
 If you have any suggestions, feature requests, or bug reports, please feel free to open an issue or submit a pull request.